-- Reform federal child welfare financing to encourage a continuum of tailored services and supports for grandfamilies, including kinship navigator programs and other services for children, parents and caregivers to prevent children from entering or re-entering foster care. - Ensure children in foster care are placed with families, prioritize placements with relatives when possible and provide the supports they need to care for the children. - Promote services to children and caregivers in grandfamilies through the network of organizations serving older Americans by urging all states to maximize use of the National Family Caregiver Support Program. - Ensure grandfamilies can access financial assistance needed to meet children's needs by improving access to Temporary Assistance for Needy Families and providing time-limited financial support for children who are candidates for foster care.
+Encourage states to offer a continuum of tailored services and supports for children, parents and caregivers in grandfamilies available through the Family First Prevention Services Act.

+Ensure children in foster care are placed with families, prioritize placement with relatives and give them support to care for children with high level needs.

+Promote services to children and caregivers in grandfamilies through the network of organizations serving older Americans by urging all states to maximize use of the National Family Caregiver Support Program.

-- Provide an array of legal options to grandfamilies by: - Educating relatives on their full range of legal options and improving their access to legal assistance - Identifying and engaging relatives from the time children come to the attention of the child welfare system - Urging adoption of the Model Family Foster Home Licensing Standards so more relatives can be licensed foster parents - Elevate and promote best practices for serving children, parents and caregivers in grandfamilies by creating and supporting a National Technical Assistance Center on Grandfamilies.
+Provide an array of legal options to grandfamilies by:

+- Educating relatives on their full range of legal options and improving their access to legal assistance - Identifying and engaging relatives from the time children come to the attention of the child welfare system - Urging adoption of the Model Family Foster Home Licensing Standards so more relatives can be licensed foster parents and secure accompanying financial support, benefits and services to meet the needs of the child